LTLA/SingleRBook-old/docs/introduction.md

 for single-cell RNA sequencing (scRNA-seq) data [@aran2019reference].
 Given a reference dataset of samples (single-cell or bulk) with known labels, it assigns those labels to new cells from a test dataset based on similarities in their expression profiles.
-This provides a convenient way of transferring biological knowledge across datasets. allowing users to leverage the domain expertise implicit in the creation of each reference.
+This provides a convenient way of transferring biological knowledge across datasets, allowing users to leverage the domain expertise implicit in the creation of each reference.
 The most common application of *[SingleR](https://bioconductor.org/packages/3.12/SingleR)* involves predicting cell type (or "state", or "kind") in a new dataset, a process that is facilitated by the availability of built-in references and compatibility with user-supplied datasets.